HabitatFramework/TechnicalGuide/installation/installation.rst

 .. sidebar:: System Requirements

 	Hard disk space requirements are given as a guideline.
-The actual amount of disk space required will depend upon the size of the GIS and database files.
-In addition to these files, space is required for temporary files during processing.
+The actual amount of disk space required will depend upon the size of the GIS layers and database files.
+In addition to these files space is required for temporary files during processing.

 **Minimum specification:**